brandyodhiambo/Girl-Rescue/README.md

 # Girl-Rescue

-A simple app that i created for my junior year project .
+This a simple application that i created for my junior year project .
 I was trying to learn about Navigation component,Kotlin coroutines,Room database,Firebase authenication,realtime database google maps and lifecycle.

 Min Api Level : 16